rdfostrich/article-swj2020-cobra/content/evaluation.md

 </figure>

 <figcaption markdown="block">
-Delta Materialization evaluation times between the middle version and all other versions for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
+Delta Materialization evaluation times between the first version and all other versions for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
 For the first half of versions, COBRA is faster than OSTRICH.
 For the second half of versions, COBRA becomes slower, but still faster than OSTRICH for BEAR-A and BEAR-B Hourly.